All employers must report injuries sustained by workers for which workers’ compensation may be payable by their workers’ compensation insurer.1

-You must report the injury using the approved form (Form 133/133A – Employer reporting – Injury that may be compensable) or by using a reporting system that captures and provides the following required information to the insurer:
+You must report the injury using the approved form (Form 133/133A – Employer reporting – Injury that may be compensable (PDF, 0.14 MB)).
+Information required on the form includes:

 - Employer insurance number (WorkCover Queensland policy number or self-insurance member number).

 - Worker’s gender.

 - Injury date.

 - Date employer became aware of injury/Date worker reported injury to employer.